WWW: What, When, Where to Compute-in-Memory

 \subsection{Effect of CiM Primitive choice}

-To explore the suitability of CiM primitives from system energy-efficiency and performance perspective, we choose typical designs of CiM primitives in different SRAM technology, including SRAM6T and SRAM8T.
-These primitives cover a range of distinct and varying parameters, as listed in the insets of Fig. \ref{fig:results-what}.
-Each point in the graphs corresponds to a unique GEMM shape from the synthetic dataset ($GEMM(M,N,K)$ where $M,N,K$ varies from $16~to~8192$).
-Comparing the energy efficiency, the graphs indicate that the CiM primitive with lowest energy cost ($0.09pJ$) also shows highest energy efficiency at system level, achieving more than $3~TOPS/W$.
+Fig. \ref{fig:results-what} compares the energy-efficiency of the chosen CiM primitives for different $GEMM(M,N,K)$ shapes from the synthetic dataset (where $M,N,K$ varies from $16~to~8192$).
+The graphs in Fig. \ref{fig:results-what} indicate that the CiM primitive with lowest energy cost ($0.09pJ$) also shows highest energy efficiency at system level, achieving more than $3~TOPS/W$.
 However, the advantage in energy efficiency (by $1-2~TOPS/W$) in an architecture including DRAM is significantly lower than standalone CiM accelerators which showcase two to three orders of magnitude in TOPS/W\cite{digitaltsmc}.
 This highlights the critical bottleneck -- while CiM can dramatically increase energy efficiency, the benefits are considerably constrained by the slower, more energy-intensive main memory accesses.

 Furthermore, the analysis reveals that the inherent sequential processing nature of CiM primitives, due to mechanisms like row and column multiplexing, limits the overall system throughput.
 For example, while SRAM6T based analog design has lower latency than its digital counterpart, analog design cannot fully compensate for the reduced parallelism compared to digital.
 Our results indicate that SRAM6T based digital design, which includes adder trees for MAC computation, achieves the highest throughput in general.
 On the other hand, SRAM8T based digital CiM with bitwise logic peripherals underperforms in throughput compared to other architectures, despite its lower area.
 These findings emphasize the trade-off between latency, parallelism and area-overhead in CiM architectures.